 From here, a user can choose from a few options and, we hope, click through to the library

 catalog.
 We have seen really good results from this campaign and will be super-pleased when

 we have it up and running for your organization.

-I would do it myself soup-to-nuts if I could, but I need two items from you.
+I would do it myself soup-to-nuts if I could, but I need three items from you.